lh3/ropebwt2/README.md

 input is sorted.

 RopeBWT2 is developed for indexing hundreds of billions of symbols.
 It has been carefully optimized for both speed and memory usage.
-On an old machine with 2.3GHz Opteron 8376 CPUs, ropeBWT2 is able to index 2.4 billion 101bp reads in 30 wall-clock hours with peak memory ~45GB.
+On a new machine with [Xeon E5-2697v2 CPUs at 2.70GHz][cpu], ropeBWT2 is able to the index for 1.2 billion 101bp reads in five wall-clock hours with 34G peak memory.

 ##Examples